nguyenanhtutung40-web/class/README.md

-Kraken’s parent company, Payward, announced it will acquire 100% of digital asset derivatives platform Bitnomial f
+Kraken’s parent company, Payward, announced it will acquire 100% of digital a sset derivatives platform Bitnomial f

 or up to $550 m